mfussenegger/BaanPrint/README.md

 #### Python 3.2

-BaanPrint requires the pyPdf package that, for Python 3.2, is currently only available in a branch on [Github][github].
+BaanPrint requires the pyPdf package.
+For Python 3.2 it is currently only available in a branch on [Github][github].
 You can install that using

     #> pip install git+git://github.com/mfenniak/pyPdf.git@py3

 #### Virtual PDF Printer

-To generate the PDF files, a virtual PDF Printer ([PdfCreator][pdfcreator] being recommended) is required.
-The PDF Printer should be installed on the Infor ERP LN system and configured to auto-save the files printed using it.
+To generate the PDFs, a virtual PDF Printer ([PdfCreator][pdfcreator] being recommended) is required.
+The PDF Printer should be installed on the Infor ERP LN system and configured to use auto-save.

 In addition the `config.py` has to be adjusted for two options:

  * The name of the printer
- * The location where the printer is auto-saving the PDF files.
+ * The location where the printer is auto-saving the PDFs.

 #### Erp LN Print Device & Session Script